NguyenHoangTrieu/Dual-ESP32-Telemetry/README.md

 ## Flashing Instructions

+Refer to this book for more information: https://docs.espressif.com/projects/rust/book/installation/riscv.html

 1. **Install Toolchain**:
    - Install `espup` and ensure the Rust environment is set up for ESP32-C3.
    - Verify with `cargo espflash --version`.